Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/index.md

 * The [**Disease Control Strategies Model**](DiseaseControlStrategiesModel.md) used an agent-based framework to investigate ways to thwart disease progression.
 * The [**Home Range Contamination Model**](HomeRangeContaminationModel.md) uses Bayesian spatial modeling to pinpoint home ranges likely to harbor CWD+ hosts.
 * The [**Spread Model Data Export**](SpreadModelDataExport.md) processes sample data for immediate upload into an external software application that uses a diffusion model to see where CWD might go via host movements.

-## In Theoretical Development
-The SOP4CWD [Quantitative Group](../team/QuantitativeGroup.md) is continually developing new models to help wildlife agencies create sound, data-driven CWD surveillance, management, and response plans.
-Current construction includes:

-* The [**Western Expansion of the Risk-weighted Surveillance Quotas Model**](RiskWeightedSurveillanceQuotasModelWestern.md) incorporates risk factors for CWD specific to western North America.
-* The [**Expansion of the Sample Allocation Model to include Management of Known Infections**](SampleAllocationModelPartII.md) expands the Sample Allocation Model to areas with confirmed disease.

 <center>![Deer4](../../assets/Deer4.jpg)
 <figcaption>Photo credit: Shutterstock </figcaption></center>